 Is Puerto Rico safe?

 Puerto Rico is generally a safe destination for tourism.
-Use common sense: leave valuables back in the hotel in a safe, be wary of isolated streets or of walking alone at night, lock your rental car and don't leave any belongings in plain sight, and be aware of your surroundings.
+Use common sense: leave valuables in the hotel in a safe, be wary of isolated streets or wandering alone at night, lock your rental car and don't leave any belongings in plain sight, and be aware of your surroundings.
 Consider contacting a tour operator to simplify your travels to various parts of the Island.
 Limit the cash you carry and take only what you need.
 After all, most places accept credit cards.
 Finally, be respectful of residents.

 When is hurricane season in Puerto Rico?